Vernon Dalhart: Later life and death

 By the late 1930s, Dalhart's popularity declined and he had lost much of his income in the Great Depression.
 He produced one final recording for Bluebird Records in 1939 then eventually retired and relocated to Bridgeport, Connecticut in 1940 where he worked as a night clerk for the Hotel Barnum.

 He died on September 14, 1948 of a coronary occlusion at the age of 65.
 He is buried in Mountain Grove Cemetery in Bridgeport.

 Posthumous Events

-In November 1955, as conversations surround Dalhart and Jimmie Rodgers began to stir.
-Ralph Peer, felt compelled to make a few comments about Dalhart's career.
+In November 1955, conversations surround Dalhart and Jimmie Rodgers began to stir.
+Ralph Peer felt compelled to make a few comments about Dalhart's career.
 He made the fine distinction that Dalhart was not a "Hillbilly Artist" but merely a "popular artist who sang hillbilly songs."
-He catagorized Dalhart as someone who "had the peculiar ability to adapt hillbilly music to suit the taste of the non-hillbilly population and labeled him as "a profitable substitute for a real hillbilly."
+He categorized Dalhart as someone who "had the peculiar ability to adapt hillbilly music to suit the taste of the non-hillbilly population and labeled him as "a profitable substitute for a real hillbilly."